The Case of the 3 Sided Dream in Audio Color

-The Case of the 3 Sided Dream in Audio Color is an album by the jazz multi-instrumentalist Rahsaan Roland Kirk, released as a double LP, with side 4 appearing blank - although side 4 did have a hidden track, the contents of which are released as track #20 on the CD rerelease.
+The Case of the 3 Sided Dream in Audio Color is a 1975 album by American jazz multi-instrumentalist Rahsaan Roland Kirk, released as a double LP, with side-4 appearing blank—although side-4 had a hidden track, the contents of which were released as track 20 on the CD re-release.
 It contains performances by Kirk with Pat Patrick, Hilton Ruiz, Richard Tee, Arthur Jenkins, Cornell Dupree, Keith Loving, Hugh McCracken, Francisco Centeno, Henry Pearson, Bill Salter, Sonny Brown, Steve Gadd, John Goldsmith, Lawrence Killian, Ralph MacDonald, and arrangements by William Eaton.

 Reception

-The AllMusic review by Thom Jurek states: "Excess was always the name of the game for Kirk, but so was the groove, and here on this three-sided double LP, groove is at the heart of everything...
+The AllMusic review by Thom Jurek states, "Excess was always the name of the game for Kirk, but so was the groove, and here on this three-sided double LP, groove is at the heart of everything [...]
 But the groove he moves through is one that is so large, so universal, deep, and serene, that it transcends all notions of commercialism versus innovation.
 Bottom line, even with the charming tape-recorded ramblings of his between tunes, this was his concept and it works like a voodoo charm.
 Here's one for the revisionists: This record jams".